05smrithi/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

-**Experiment No: 1B- Data Types – Reading and Printing a Complex Number**
+**Experiment No: 1B- Data Types –  Reading and Printing Two Float Values**

 **AIM**

-To write a Python program to read two integers from the user and print them as a complex number.
+To write a Python program to read and print two float values.

 **ALGORITHM**
 1. Start the program.
-2. Read the real part of the complex number from the user using input() and convert it to an integer.
+2. Read the first float value from the user using input() and convert it to float using float().
-3. Read the imaginary part of the complex number from the user using input() and convert it to an integer.
+3. Read the second float value from the user using input() and convert it to float using float().
-4. Use the complex() function to combine the two integers into a complex number.
+4. Use the print() function to display both float values separated by a space.
-5. Display the complex number using the print() function.
-6. End the program.
+5. End the program.

 **PROGRAM**